 If asking for forgiveness can not be done face to face, healing can often come through a letter asking for forgiveness, as this story demonstrates.
 The technique described can lighten the load of anyone carrying the burden of hurtful deeds from the past.

 Asking for Forgiveness

 BY JOYCE AND BARRY VISSELL

-From the "A Powerful Forgiveness Technique" article on their website, reprinted with permission.
+From the "A Powerful Forgiveness Technique" article on the Vissell's website

 At a recent workshop, Nancy became acutely aware of the pain she had caused her ex-husband, Gregory.
 She had loved him more as a brother than a husband and, after twelve years of marriage, had fallen in love with another man, finding the depth of love she had hoped for all her life but had given up ever finding.
 Now eight years into her new marriage, and feeling more fulfilled than ever, she saw that she had never sincerely apologized to Gregory.
 Instead, his anger and feelings of betrayal had become the dominant theme.
 After all, she was the one who left him.
 Nancy had adopted a position of defensiveness, protecting herself from his anger by keeping a safe distance.
 This tactic, however, kept her in survival mode, kept her from truly letting Gregory go.
 More important, her defensiveness was keeping her from a deeper peace.